 Opening hours & Park Admission:

 The amusement park Linnanmäki is open until 10 pm during summer.
-The experience to sit on a roller coaster at 10 o’clock in the evening and the sun is shining on your faces was a simply stunning moment.
-Good to know, that admission to the park is free.
+The experience of sitting on a roller coaster at 10 o’clock in the evening and the sun is still shining on your face was a simply stunning moment.
+Good to know, admission to the park is free.
 You can buy separate single tickets for the rides of your choice, but we had an “all-inclusive” wristband that allowed us to ride everything as many times as we wanted to all day long.
 The best way to reach the park is to take a bike or public transport from the city center.
-The trams number 3, 8, 9, and bus number 23 are your best options.
+Trams number 3, 8, 9, and bus number 23 are your best options.